- Canary Islands

-The islands has over 3000 hours of sunshine per year, with average daily temperatures of 20 - 21 Celsius during the day in December.
+Because of their location, the Canary Islands have over 3000 hours of sunshine per year, with average daily temperatures of 20°C - 21°C during the daytime in December.

-True to her name, which translates to "Strong Winds", Fuerteventura is a favorite destination for surfers everywhere all year long.
-It has great waves, hundreds of kilometers of coast and a sunny weather from January until December.
+Fuerteventura is a favorite destination for beach lovers and surfers everywhere, with a year-round tourist season, due to the great weather.
+It has great waves, hundreds of kilometers of coast and sunny weather from January until December.